General Demographic Pre-trained Models for Enhancing Predictive Performance Across Diseases and Population: Results

 Tables~\ref{table_pneumonia} to \ref{table_Thyroid} present the predictive performance across the three datasets.
 In the pneumonia dataset (Table~\ref{table_pneumonia}), the GDP models offered no significant improvement over the baseline.
 The marginal gains and losses of both $\emph{NS}$ and $\emph{Seq}$ did not reach statistical significance.

-In contrast, the osteoporosis and thyroid disease datasets (Tables~\ref{table_osteoporosis} and \ref{table_Thyroid}) demonstrated more consistent patterns.
+In contrast, the osteoporosis and thyroid disease datasets (shown in Tables~\ref{table_osteoporosis} and \ref{table_Thyroid}, respectively) demonstrated consistent patterns.
 Within these datasets, the $\emph{NS}$ approach failed to provide measurable benefits, whereas the $\emph{Seq}$ approach achieved significantly superior performance relative to both the baseline and $\emph{NS}$, in terms of both discrimination and calibration metrics.

 When comparing the three encoding strategies, results varied between diseases.
 In the osteoporosis dataset, AUROC values did not differ significantly among encodings.
 However, calibration showed the ECE of $\emph{trad}$ was significantly better than $\emph{PE}$ ($p$ < 0.001), and $\emph{txt}$ was likewise superior to $\emph{PE}$ ($p$ < 0.001).
 In the thyroid dataset, AUROC values differed significantly across all three encoding strategies ($p$ < 0.001).
 Here, $\emph{trad}$ outperformed $\emph{txt}$ ($p$ < 0.001), and $\emph{txt}$ in turn outperformed $\emph{PE}$ ($p$ = 0.001).
 Regarding calibration, $\emph{trad}$ outperformed both $\emph{PE}$ ($p$ = 0.001) and $\emph{txt}$ ($p$ = 0.013).